khdmatk/if-modified-since-header/trunk/readme.txt

 Author: Saumya Majumder (isaumya)
 Requires at least: 2.0
 Tested up to: 4.1
-Stable tag: 1.1
+Stable tag: 1.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A simple plugin to sent `304 If Modified Since HTTP Header` to the web crawlers, so that they only fetch your site when something has been updated.
+A simple plugin to sent "304 If Modified Since HTTP Header" to the web crawlers, so that they only fetch your site when something has been updated.

 == Description ==